What is the Difference Between Home Health & Hospice Care?

 A home health patient can become eligible for hospice as their illness progresses.
 If you notice the following signs in yourself or your loved one while receiving home health care, ask your doctor about hospice eligibility to relieve symptom burdens and improve quality of life:

-- Unintentional weight loss of more than 10% of your normal body weight
+• Unintentional weight loss of more than 10% of your normal body weight

-- Palliative Performance Scale score of 50 or less based upon the following assessment of new or evolving inabilities: unable to do any physical activity, spend most or all of your time in a chair or bed, need significant or total help for most of your care, eat or drink less than usual, and are increasingly drowsy, confused, or comatose
+• Palliative Performance Scale score of 50 or less based upon the following assessment of new or evolving inabilities: unable to do any physical activity, spend most or all of your time in a chair or bed, need significant or total help for most of your care, eat or drink less than usual, and are increasingly drowsy, confused, or comatose

-- Reliance on others for help with three or more activities of daily living, such as bathing, dressing, urine or bowel control, moving from one place to another, walking, and feeding
+• Reliance on others for help with three or more activities of daily living, such as bathing, dressing, urine or bowel control, moving from one place to another, walking, and feeding

-- Considerable decline in mental alertness, memory, and thinking
+• Considerable decline in mental alertness, memory, and thinking

-- Difficulty breathing or shortness of breath at rest or with minimal exertion
+• Difficulty breathing or shortness of breath at rest or with minimal exertion

-- Ongoing functional decline while living with dementia/Alzheimer’s disease
+• Ongoing functional decline while living with dementia/Alzheimer’s disease

-FAQ Comparison Between Home Health and Hospice Care
+Home Health vs. Hospice Care FAQs

 We frequently receive the following questions from patients, family members, and healthcare professionals who are seeking more information on the differences between hospice and home health care.
-Click each question to learn more about these unique care models.
-If you have other questions, contact VITAS 24/7 by calling 800.582.9533.
+If a patient is eligible to receive Medicare benefits and you or your caregiver are unsure about the kind of care that’s most appropriate, learn more about the differences between hospice services and home health care below.